scalecube/scalecube-services/README.md

 ### Maven

 With scalecube-services you may plug-and-play alternative providers for Transport,Codecs and discovery.
-Scalecube is using ServiceLoader to load providers from class path, currently supported providers:
+Scalecube is using ServiceLoader to load providers from class path,

+You can think about scalecube as slf4j for microservices - Currently supported SPIs:

 **Transport providers:**